Envoke-org/envoke-api/spec/doc.md

 }
 ```

-Multiple artists with record label (artists are not composers/right-holders of composition)
+Multiple artists with record label (artists and record label have license for composition)

 ```javascript
 {